 The problem had been we were trying to measure everything in respect to parameters that we had known before PGPX happened.
 And it was then we realized the true meaning of the “X” in PGPX.
-It all depends on how you look at X. We needed to unlearn our old parameters, and assign new limits and values.
-PGPX teaches you to elevate your levels, rediscover yourself, and only then you can do things you wouldn’t have thought possible.
+It all depends on how you look at X. We needed to unlearn our old measuring guidelines, and assign new values.
+PGPX teaches you to elevate your levels, rediscover yourself.
+Only then you can do things you wouldn’t have thought possible.
 We needed to transcend, traverse and transform.

 And with term one done, I guess we were one-fifth of our way there.

 Archya, is a doctor-turned-healthcare administrator, who thinks he has a passion for writing, and hence uses his limited idle time to pen down his thoughts.
 No publishing house has yet made him any offers, so he has to now debate his opportunity costs.